 2. Open Rhinoplasty (Open Structure Rhinoplasty): an operative technique by which an external incision is made to gain access to the interior of the nose.

-The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the nose-the Columella during an open approach.
+The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the skin at the end of the septum separating the two nostrils (columella) during an Open approach.

 What is Rhinoplasty ?